artur-ciocanu/launch.en/help/launch-reference/managing-resources/rules.md

 Ultimately, the responsibility for executing actions in order lie with the extension developer of the event type that you're using.
 Adobe extension developers ensure their extensions work as intended.
 For 3rd-party extensions, Adobe provides guidance to extension developers to implement this properly, but it is up to them to do so.

 Adobe highly recommends that you order your rules with positive numbers between 1 and 100 (default is 50).
 Simpler is better.
 Remember you have to maintain your order.
 However, Adobe recognizes there might be edge cases where that will feel limiting, so other numbers are allowed.
-Tags supports numbers between +/- 2,147,483,648.
+Tags support numbers between +/- 2,147,483,648.
 You can also use about a dozen decimal places - but if you're in a scenario where you think you need to do that, you should rethink some of the decisions you've made to get to where you are now.

 >[!IMPORTANT]
 >